 Her most recent SSHRC-funded research project generated the 2012 collection, Women, Popular Culture and the Eighteenth Century (UTP).
 Also with SSHRC support, she has published three critical editions with the University of Toronto Press: Robert Rogers’ 1766 play, Ponteach, or the Savages of America: A Tragedy (2010); Elizabeth Cooper’s 1735 play, The Rival Widows, or Fair Libertine (2013); and Eliza Haywood’s 1724 short novels The Masqueraders and The Surprise (UTP 2015).
 Her next book project will be Approaches to Teaching the Works of Eliza Haywood with MLA Press.

-She is also Associate Head, Curriculum and Planning; the coordinator of the first-year English program; and one of the originators of the groundbreaking English PhD Co-op program that started at UBC in 2013.
+She is also Associate Head, Curriculum and Planning; and one of the originators of the groundbreaking English PhD Co-op program that started at UBC in 2013.
 She was awarded the Fairclough Teaching Prize in 2006 and the Killam Teaching Prize in 2015.

 I teach primarily in eighteenth-century studies, including courses on theatre; cultures of libertinism; gender and indigeneity; and popular culture and adaptation studies.
 I also teach first-year English most years, which is always a great experience.